isjoshokay/Pizza-Planet-Strongmind/Ideation/Overview.md

 - Clicking 'create user' opens up the 'type' dropdown for selecting 'owner' or 'chef'.

 > Dashboard - Once a user is authenticated, this is the page they are led into.
 Depending on the type of user, this page may look a little different.
-- Both types of users will see all pizzas and all toppings with all the prices.
-- A user of type 'chef' will have a button that says 'new pizza'
+- A user of type 'chef' will have a button that says 'new pizza', and they can see all of the pizzas that have been made for customers to choose from.
-- A user of type 'owner' will have a button that says 'new topping'
+- A user of type 'owner' will have a button that says 'new topping', and they can see all of the toppings available for chefs to create new pizzas.

-Clicking either 'new' button will expand a form to add a new pizza or topping.
-Error messages are injected if one of the error conditions is met.
+Clicking 'new x' button will expand a form to add a new pizza or topping.
+Error messages are made visible if one of the error conditions is met.

 [Back to top](#overview)